NAPC was instructed to secure approval for a garden room located in Henley-On Thames.

 Location

-Within South Oxfordshire District Council policies, it states that ‘any development proposals should demonstrate that they will not result in significant adverse impacts on the amenity of neighbouring uses, including through the loss of privacy, daylight or sunlight.
+Within South Oxfordshire District Council (SODC) policies state: that any development proposals should demonstrate that they will not result in significant adverse impacts on the amenity of neighbouring uses, including through the loss of privacy, daylight or sunlight.

 Size